Antharithm/Antharithm/README.md

 Greetings!

 My name is Anthony and I'm a Blockchain developer who specializes in Python and Solidity.
-I like building Web3 dapplications and experimenting with Machine Learning simulations.
+I like building Web3 dapps and experimenting with Machine Learning simulations.

-⛓️ Enjoys coding EVM compatible smart contracts
+⛓️ Enjoys coding smart contracts with EVM compatibility

-🎓 Graduated from the University of Pennsylvania FinTech BootCamp with an A
+🎓 Graduated from the University of Pennsylvania FinTech BootCamp

-🌱 Has a B.A. in Multi Media Production from Temple University
+🌱 Has a B.A. from Temple University in Multi Media Production

-🔭 In my leisure time I like to read and explore outdoors
+🔭 In my leisure time I like to read and explore the outdoors ⛰️

 🎵 I'm a multi-instrumentalist and love playing live music 🎵